Lhett2626/Lhett2626.github.io/README.md

 Credit scoring (Non-payment) <br>

+The project's goal is to predict customer who will not pay their loan debt within 90 days.
+I trained a random forest classifier and achieved an 83% accuracy rate in this project.

 <a href="https://github.com/Lhett2626/Lhett2626.github.io/blob/main/Credit_Score.ipynb"> Credit scoring (Non-payment) </a> <br>
 <a href="https://nbviewer.org/github/Lhett2626/Lhett2626.github.io/blob/main/Credit_Score.ipynb" target="_blank"> Credit scoring (Non-payment) NB </a>

 Diabetes Prediction <br>

+This projects goal was to predict diabetes using the patients historical medical information.
+A extreme gradient boost classification model was trained on this dataset.
+This project shows my programatic ability to evaluate model performance.
+I used a variety of metrics to evaluate model performance.

 <a href="https://github.com/Lhett2626/Lhett2626.github.io/blob/main/Forest_Cover_Classification.ipynb"> Diabetes Prediction </a> <br>
 <a href="https://nbviewer.org/github/Lhett2626/Lhett2626.github.io/blob/main/Diabetes%20Prediction.ipynb" target="_blank"> Diabetes Prediction NB </a>

 Forest cover <br>

+The goal is to predict the forest cover type from strictly cartographic variables.
+The categorical independent variables were transformed using a label encoder.
+Both a random forest classifier and extreme gradient boost classifier model were used to predict forest cover type.
+The random forest classifier dramatically outperformed the extreme gradient boost model.

 <a href="https://github.com/Lhett2626/Lhett2626.github.io/blob/main/Diabetes%20Prediction.ipynb"> Forest cover </a> <br>
 <a href="https://nbviewer.org/github/Lhett2626/Lhett2626.github.io/blob/main/Forest_Cover_Classification.ipynb" target="_blank"> Forest cover NB </a>